How to Fix the WordPress White Screen of Death

 Next, select all the files and folders within the root folder of your WordPress site and right-click to select “File permissions.”
 This time, the numeric value in the file permissions box should be “644.”
 If it’s something different, enter the new value, click on the “Recurse into subdirectories” checkbox, and then select the “Apply to files only” option.
 Click “Ok” to continue.

-Now, your FTP client will start setting file permission to all the files on your WordPress site.
+Now, your FTP client will start setting file permission for all the files on your WordPress site.
 Give this a few minutes to finish up and then hard refresh.

 Sometimes WordPress runs into an issue with updates.
 Most of the time, it resolves itself, but occasionally it leads to the white screen of death.